What You Need To Know

 - The advanced flushing system delivers a strong and reliable flush.

-- The seat has an elongated shape and comfortable height
+- The seat has an elongated shape and a comfortable height

 - Easy to install and clean